status-im/swarms/ideas/145-identity.md

 - ERC#725 and ERC#735 should be approved as standard, this swarm might influence how this standards end up defined, this is important for the solution working better with unknown future applications.

-- #27 ENS subdomain registry is important as a shortcut for user's identity address, otherwise QR-Codes or big hexadecimal strings would be needed.
+- Idea #27 ENS subdomain registry is important as a shortcut for user's identity address, otherwise QR-Codes or big hexadecimal strings would be needed.

-- #73 Gas abstraction enables users to only use SNT* for everything in ethereum, or any other token/ether hold by Identity. *Only SNT can be used to gas relay deploy of Identity, after that user is free to choice.
+- Idea #73 Gas abstraction enables users to only use SNT* for everything in ethereum, or any other token/ether hold by Identity. *Only SNT can be used to gas relay deploy of Identity, after that user is free to choice.

 ## Dates